Investigation continues into death of CFD diver during Chicago River rescue attempt

 Colleagues remembered Bucio, a former lifeguard for the Chicago Park District, as an excellent swimmer, diver, athlete and team player who pushed others to be their best

-Bucio is a father of two who was one of ten children, two of whom currently serve the city.
+Bucio is a father of two sons, ages 7 and 10.
+He is also one of ten children, two of whom currently serve the city.
 His brother is a Chicago firefighter and his sister is a Chicago police officer.

 MISSING BOATER